UCSF-DataSci/datasci223-assignment1-kxshi/README.md

 - Clone the repository to your local machine to begin working on the assignment

 ### Part 1: Update this README.md
-Kevin - UCSF nephrology fellow
+1. Kevin - UCSF nephrology fellow
-Research interests - AI, implementation science, QI, nephrology workflows Basic coding skills for tuning and evaluating AI tools Discussion of Python environments/architecture (this is so confusing to me) I survived night float powered solely by Chappell Roan. https://www.youtube.com/watch?v=y9Wxl9Q9lUQ
+2. Research interests - AI, implementation science, QI, nephrology workflows
+3. Hope to learn basic coding skills for tuning and evaluating AI tools
+4. Discussion of Python environments/architecture (this is so confusing to me)
+5. I survived night float powered solely by Chappell Roan. https://www.youtube.com/watch?v=y9Wxl9Q9lUQ

 ### Part 2: Complete the email_hasher.py Script
 The email_hasher.py script should: